KittyGiraudel/site/_posts/2014-02-26-the-magic-circle-trick-revealed.md

 * Radial-gradients
 * SVG?

-In this post I will be explaining my solution step by step and I'll end the article by talking about some of the clever proposals you sent me.
+In this post I will be explaining my solution step by step and I’ll end the article by talking about some of the clever proposals you sent me.

 ## My solution

-First, let's give to Caesar what belongs to Caesar: the original idea comes from [Ana Tudor](https://twitter.com/thebabydino) which I then revisited to make it backward-compatible, decent on small screens, easily maintainable with Sass and so on.
+First, let’s give to Caesar what belongs to Caesar: the original idea comes from [Ana Tudor](https://twitter.com/thebabydino) which I then revisited to make it backward-compatible, decent on small screens, easily maintainable with Sass and so on.
 So thanks Ana!

 Then, be sure to know there is nothing magic in this trick.
 As a proof, some of you came up with a very similar solution.
 The main idea behind it is to use pseudo-elements to draw the invisible circle **and** apply a background color to the cropped sections.
 So for each box, the not-cropped part is colored with a background-color rule, while the cropped part is made of a huge box-shadow (`55em` spread, no blur) on an absolutely positioned pseudo-element.